lis-epfl/micro-502/docs/assignment/hardware_instruction.rst

 Video of one trial
 ------------------
-You will prepare and submit a video of one of your trials with your own obsatcles.
+You will prepare and submit a video of one of your trials with your own track.
 The video should:

 - Contain no edits except speed-ups (indicate speed up factor in overlay) and text additions
 - Show at least one of the team members
 - Show both drone view and third view
 - Show a clock/stop watch with a physical device (i.e a timer on a phone) that indicates seconds at the beginning and at the end
 - Be in mp4 format

+We will use it as a backup if the final demostration does not go as planned.

 Demonstrations
 --------------